ssc-spc-ccoe-cei/gcp-tools/devcontainer/doc/README.md

 ## Getting Started

-<b>Note: These steps should be performed by your desktop administration group but are included here for completeness.</b>
+*Note: These steps should be performed by your desktop administration group but are included here for completeness.*

 ### Install WSL2